 Subsidized Stafford loans are awarded to undergraduate students who demonstrate financial need based on information provided on the FAFSA.
 The government pays the interest on this loan while the student is enrolled.
-For the 2015-2016 school year, the loan has a fixed interest rate of 4.29% and a standard origination fee of 1.073% (this fee is deducted from the loan before the funds are sent to the school).
-Subsidized Stafford loans with a first disbursement on or after October 1, 2015, have an origination fee of 1.068%.
+For the 2016-2017 school year, the loan has a fixed interest rate of 3.76% and a standard origination fee of 1.068% (this fee is deducted from the loan before the funds are sent to the school).
+The fee for Subsidized Stafford loans originated on or after October 1, 2016, has not yet been announced.

 Unsubsidized Stafford loans are for students who are not eligible to borrow the Subsidized Stafford Loan as determined by their financial need.
 The difference is that the interest will accrue while you are in school, rather than being subsidized by the federal government.
 The interest will begin to accrue on the loan once the funds are released to Rider University.
 You have the option of making interest payments while you are in school.
-Beginning with the 2015-2016 school year, the loan has a fixed interest rate of 4.29% for undergraduate students or 5.84% for graduate students, with a standard origination fee of 1.073% (this fee is deducted from the loan before the funds are sent to the school).
-Unsubsidized Stafford Loans with a first disbursement on or after October 1, 2015, have an origination fee of 1.068%.
+Beginning with the 2016-2017 school year, the loan has a fixed interest rate of 3.76% for undergraduate students or 5.31% for graduate students, with a standard origination fee of 1.068% (this fee is deducted from the loan before the funds are sent to the school).
+The fee for Unsubsidized Stafford loans originated on or after October 1, 2016, has not yet been announced.

 |Additional Unsubsidized Stafford|

 If a parent is denied the ability to borrow through a Parent Loan for Undergraduate Students (PLUS) on behalf of the student, additional Unsubsidized Stafford can be awarded.

 |Federal Perkins Loan|